DataDeus/DataDeus/README.md

 The name's
 ### Eliel Godsent ✨

+## About me,
+If you didn't know before, I am a Data Scientist 🥳 and I've been doing this for 4 years now...
+Most of my achievements are in helping the community and people 10x their career.
+I have also helped several global brands reach their goals

+I'm Intensely energetic ⚡️, very curious 🧠  - asking the right questions and rapidly innovative 🤌🏾

 - 🔭 I’m currently working on ...
 Computer Viosion projects 👁
 - 🌱 I’m currently learning ...
 Web3 technologies ⚡️
 - 👯 I’m looking to collaborate on ...
 Biohacking, and profiling projects 🚀